pynbody/genetIC/genetIC/README.md

 Test suite
 ----------

-The test suite requires python and pynbody to be installed.
-The easiest way to accomplish this is to install `anaconda` python on your machine, then type `pip install pynbody`.
+The test suite requires Python 3 and `pynbody` to be installed.
+The easiest way to accomplish this is to install [Anaconda Python 3](https://anaconda.org) on your machine, then type `pip install pynbody`.

 Once compiled, enter the `tests` subfolder and type `./run_tests.sh`.
 If all is OK, you will see `Tests seem OK`.
 You should also test the particle